Damsak/Krish-LP-Training/MicroservicesPracticals/RentACarApplication/ApplicationWithKeycloak/Readme.md

 ## Application Information

+## Profile Service

 ##  Endpoints available and their access rights

-1) Add a Customer (endpoint - "/profiles") -  Only "admin" Role
+1) Add a Customer (endpoint - "/services/profile") -  Only "admin" Role

 2) Get a customer with provided id (endpoint - "services/profile?id=6") - Only "admin" Role

-3) Get all Customers ( endpoint - "/allProfiles") - Only "user" role.
+3) Get all Customers ( endpoint - "/services/allProfiles") - Only "user" role.

+## Vehicle Service

+##  Endpoints available and their access rights

+1) Add a Vehicle (endpoint - "/services/vehicle") -  Only "admin" Role

+2) Get a Vehicle with provided id (endpoint - "services/vehicle?id=12") - Only "admin" Role

+3) Get all Vehicle ( endpoint - "/services/allVehicles") - Only "user" role.

 ## Steps to execute